-Undergraduate Degree Program for Operations Research and Engineering
+Undergraduate Degree Program for the School of Operations Research and Information Engineering

 So where will a major in ORE take you?
 Historically, the field has been concerned with manufacturing and the delivery of goods and services.
 Many operations analysts find career opportunities in those areas.
 In recent years, however, the field has expanded as business and industry leaders have discovered that the methods of ORE can be used profitably in fields like finance, data analytics, and information technology.
 As a result, you’ll find ORE graduates working in a wide variety of areas as analysts, consultants, industrial engineers, management associates, project managers, and even investment bankers.
 This major provides robust analytical tools and experiences that lead into flexible career paths.